infosecn1nja/Red-Teaming-Toolkit/README.md

 * **nps** running powershell without powershell. https://github.com/Ben0xA/nps
 * **Meterpreter_Paranoid_Mode.sh** allows users to secure your staged/stageless connection for Meterpreter by having it check the certificate of the handler it is connecting to. https://github.com/r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL
 * **The Backdoor Factory (BDF)** is to patch executable binaries with user desired shellcode and continue normal execution of the prepatched state. https://github.com/secretsquirrel/the-backdoor-factory
-* **MacroShop** a Collection of scripts to aid in delivering payloads via Office Macros. https://github.com/khr0x40sh/MacroShop
+* **MacroShop** a collection of scripts to aid in delivering payloads via Office Macros. https://github.com/khr0x40sh/MacroShop

 ## Delivery
 ### Phishing